 A quick look at the 8th St. side of the Tower Theatre building after crossing Broadway.
 The newsstand was on the extreme end of the building -- that's the alley at the left.
 We also get a look at 7th St.

 Another look at the Olympic marquee in the "Down To Earth" footage on a return trip heading west on 8th.
 The marquee at the time was a much flashier confection than the one on the theatre in the 70s and beyond.
-See our Olympic Theatre pages for many photos of the building.
+See the Olympic Theatre pages on the Los Angeles Theatres site for many photos of the building.
 It's still there on 8th but now used for retail.

 Later there are quick looks at all the theatres on the east side of Broadway including the Orpheum, Tower Theatre (again) and the Globe.
 In the shot above it's the Tower (at the time called the Music Hall) and the Rialto Theatre beyond.